Table of Contents

 Energy Savings

 Choose energy-efficient siding that prevents heat transfer during the winter.
-This ensures that your home stays cozy during the coldest days–but it’ll also keep your home comfortable all year long.
-Keep in mind that outdated home siding can lose up to 25% of your home’s energy… so choose your new home siding wisely!
+This keeps your home cozy on the coldest days and comfortable all year long.
+Outdated siding can lose up to 25% of your home’s energy, so it’s important to choose new siding wisely.

 Styles and Profiles

-One of the best and most exciting aspects of different kinds of house siding is customizing the appearance.
-There is a world of James Hardie® siding profiles as well as vinyl siding color options, including scallops, vinyl shake shingles, and traditional panels.
-There are also over 30 Hardie siding colors to explore along with over a dozen vinyl siding color options.
+One of the most exciting aspects of house siding is the ability to customize its appearance.
+Homeowners can choose from James Hardie® siding profiles or vinyl siding options, including scallops, shake shingles, and traditional panels.
+There are also more than 30 Hardie siding colors and over a dozen vinyl siding color options to explore.

 But how do you choose the right home siding for your home?
 With exterior siding installation, consider your home’s architecture and the age of your home.
 You can add architectural character with energy-efficient vinyl siding that looks like wood.
 Fiber cement siding also gives an organic yet timeless appearance.
 Coastal homes look great with Hardie® shingle siding or even energy-efficient vinyl siding.